Prologue

 Pavel holds the door to Basil open, ushering Kristen in first before the rest of us follow.

-“It smells amazing in here,” I say.
 The heavy scent of garlic permeates the air, so thick I can almost taste it.
 The promising possibility of good Thai food in Charlotte excites me.

 Kristen cups her hand over her mouth and says, “I used to like the smell.”
 Her skin has a green undertone.
-She’s standing still, fingers covering a slight grimace and I think she’s going to be sick.
+She’s standing still, fingers covering a slight grimace, and I think she’s going to be sick.

 I place my hand on her arm.
 “Are you feeling okay?”

-“Yeah, I—” Suddenly she lurches forward and runs toward the back of the restaurant, where I assume the bathrooms are.
+“Yeah, I—” Suddenly she lurches forward and runs toward the back of the restaurant where I assume the bathrooms are.
 Auden follows on her heels.

 I’m about to go back with her to see if I can help when Aleksandr punches Pavel’s shoulder and says, “Nice work.”

-“She’s pregnant,” he confirms without being asked.
+“She is pregnant,” he confirms without being asked.

 “What?”
 Luke exclaims.
 His eyes light up, transforming his confusion into happiness.
 “Really?”